vkurenkov/graphy-db/README.md

 engine.Delete(x); // x can be a Node or Relation
 ```

-Or call method Delete directly on Node or property:
+Or call method Delete directly on Node or Relation:
 ```C#
 x.Delete() // x can be a Node or Relation
 ```